 Here we go again!
 Our home is a great base to explore the south of England.
-We have two friendly, healthy 9-year-old, indoor/outdoor cats who will need care and a bit of love while we head to Japan.
+We have two friendly, healthy 10-year-old, indoor/outdoor cats who will need care and a bit of love while we head to France.

 From Southampton, there are frequent trains to London Waterloo (1 hour, 20 minutes, an easy day trip) and many other UK destinations.
 There are pedestrian and car ferries for the short trip to the Isle of Wight.
 The lovely New Forest, a national park with its 1000s free range ponies, cattle, donkeys, sheep, is just 20 minutes away.
 The cathedral cities of Winchester, Salisbury, and Chichester are easily accessed, as are lovely villages, several National Trust properties, gardens, etc. A great area for gentle walking, also cycling, sailing, horse riding, shingle and sand beaches.

-Our main need is for cat care for our friendly-but-independent furry cats: they may well want a lap to sit on!
-Other modest needs are to bring in mail, tend a few indoor plants and (seasonally) tend the small garden and mow the small patch of lawn, communicate occasionally with us, leave our home clean and in good order.
+Our main need is for cat care for our friendly-but-independent furry cats: they may well want a lap to sit on, once they approve of you.
+Other modest needs are to bring in mail, water a few indoor plants, tend the small garden and mow the small patch of lawn, communicate occasionally with us, leave our home clean and in good order.
 There may be small jobs available to an eager handyperson or gardener--very welcome, but these are not required.

 I'm happy to provide more information and photos to prospective sitters after initial contact.
 Please do tell us something about yourself and your experience with cats.
 Please note, too, that we may need sitters at other times of year as well.
 Non-smokers only, please.

 COVID coda: Giving the ever-changing travel regulations, we think it prudent to make arrangements with house sitters who are already in the UK, the better to reduce chances of travel cancellations or changed restrictions.
 We prefer vaccinated people.